Windows Desktop MFA user experience

 Self-service password reset

 When a user forgets their password, they click the Forgot password? button on the Windows computer.
 The user is asked to verify their identity with Okta Verify on the user's mobile device.
-After the user's identity has been verified, they're prompted for a new password on their Windows computer.
-This new password must meet the password requirements, and is entered twice to confirm the password selection.
-When the password has been successfully changed, the user receives a message saying "Your password has been changed."
-Click OK to continue accessing the computer.
+After the user's identity has been verified, they're prompted for a new password.
+This new password must meet the password requirements.
+When the password is successfully changed, the user receives a message saying Your password has been changed.

 Next step

-Support your Desktop MFA users
+Support your users